thusimon/vocab-ext/README.md

 # vocab-ext
-translate hightlighted text and keep the translation in a memo book
+Vocab is a browser WebExtension, allowing user to translate hightlighted text and keep the translation in a glossary book.
+User can also view, edit and read their glossary from toolbar popover.
 # Feel free to try it
 | Browser | Store |
 | --------| ----- |